georchestra/georchestra/config/README.md

 Configuration in geOrchestra is designed to reduce the amount of work required to maintain a full configuration for all modules as much as possible at the same time allowing for complete customisation.

-The rough concept is that a configuration jar is created containing sub directories corresponding to the maven modules in geOrchestra.
+The rough concept is that a configuration jar is created containing sub-directories corresponding to the maven modules in geOrchestra.
 The files in the configuration will overwrite the files in the module (or add to module if file does not exist).

 However, there are several problems with this solution.
 For example if a file is large and only a couple lines need to be changed it makes more sense to only update those lines.
 The second problem is that many projects have shared configuration parameters like database urls.

 There are two parts that are designed to overcome these problems:

  * The **shared.maven.filters** properties file in the root config directory is a file called *shared.maven.filters*.
 This file contains the parameters that are shared between many projects.
 The file contains the default values and when the configuration jar is being built; all text files with @propertyName@ will be replaced with the property in *shared.maven.filters* based on *propertyName*.
- * To provide further flexibility configurations can have a script in the *build_support* directory called *GenerateConfig.groovy*.
+ * To provide further flexibility, configurations can have a script in the *build_support* directory called *GenerateConfig.groovy*.
 [Groovy](http://groovy.codehaus.org/) is a scripting language based on Java syntax, but has several useful features to make writing scripts easier.

 Configuration Build Process
 ===========================